Fractions are coming up in most people’s math pacing!

 These colored papers are pretty simple, though they do take preparation.
 We start with five different colors.
 I prefer to use cardstock for durability, but you could use paper if that’s what you had.
 In the video, we’ll have red be the whole, orange be the half, blue would be fourths, and yellow that would be eighths, and green would be cut into sixteenths, but there’s no magic to the colors, just use whatever colors you have on hand and make sure you’re consistent across sets!

-Since these tools are a little labor intensive, enlist some help!
-We have a free template in our store that has the cut lines on it to create this tool, so if you printed/copied onto different colors, all your helpers would have to do is follow the pattern!
-You might have some of your more meticulous students help with that process, or in one of our M³ schools, we did a fractions workshop and then the Watchdogs (dads that come to the schools to help out) helped the teachers make the sets of these.
+If you choose to make these, you might have some of your more meticulous students help with that process, or in one of our M³ schools, we did a fractions workshop and then the Watchdogs (dads that come to the schools to help out) helped the teachers make the sets of these.
+Or, you can buy a class set of 15 pre-made area model papers in our store – already cut and laminated!

 With all the work it takes to create these sets, but by the time you’re printing and cutting everything out, it would be worth the extra step to have them as laminated sets.
 It seems that unlaminated paper just invites student annotation (whether accidentally or on purpose), so laminating ensures that the tool has a longer life on your Math Salad Bar.